arisi/mqtt-sn-ruby/README.md

 ##New Features:
-- Initial web server showing gateway statistics for subscribe utility, with SSE and raw sockets ;)
+- Web server: statistics,status and protocol trace log for subscribe & forwarder utility, with SSE and raw sockets ;)

 ##Features in near future:
-- enhanced web services, more statistics
-- web page for gateway too, with packet trace and debug dump
 - support for packet radio via FM <--> UDP server

 ##Installation